 Advising BME communities project

-The advising black and minority ethnic (BME) communities project aims to support those working with both existing and new BME communities, including migrant workers, refugees and asylum seekers, to maximize potential income available through the benefit and tax credit system for families and individuals at the risk of poverty.
+The advising black and minority ethnic (BME) communities project aims to support those working with both existing and new BME communities - including migrant workers, refugees and asylum seekers - to maximize potential income available through the benefits and tax credits system for families and individuals at the risk of poverty.

 Do you work with black and minority ethnic communities?

 If you are running an event and would like us to attend or are concerned about child poverty and low take-up, and would like us to give a short talk to your organisation or voluntary support group on basic benefits and tax credits, please contact us.

 Following consultation with a range of organisations working with refugees, we produced a factsheet Benefits for new refugees aimed at those who have recently been granted leave to remain.
 It explains the main benefits they can claim, when and where to claim benefits and what they can do if they are left without any money whilst waiting for claims to be processed.

 Please feel free to print off, copy and distribute this leaflet as widely as possible.
 If you are distributing large numbers, please contact us and we will ask you to complete a feedback form so that we can continue to meet the needs of those who are advising BME groups.

 CPAG is aware that right to reside and the habitual residence test is a problem area for advisers who work with people from the European Economic Area.
 CPAG’s factsheets (see below) provide basic guidance for advisers working with certain groups who require a right to reside when claiming some benefits.
 More detailed information can be found in our Welfare Benefits and Tax Credits Handbook, Benefits for Migrants Handbook and our welfare rights section.
 Advisers can also call or email our advice line for help with individual cases (see below)